 This contribution provides information of a number of use cases of the broadcasting applications using multilayer coding techniques.
 In broadcasting applications, video distribution with different format (e.g. resolution and/or quality) for various type of devices are demanded since displaying capability and processing power may differ among devices.
 For such demand, it is suitable to distribute multiple-resolution videos using spatial scalability.
 Meanwhile, there has been increasing another demand for personalized video experiences in recent years.
 Picture-in-picture effect for additional information (e.g. sign language, multi-view videos) and open caption are often used in Japanese TV programs, however, it is not possible for the users to turn on/off those “sub-contents” in conventional broadcasting system.
 Using multilayer coding, main content is encoded as base layer and sub-contents are coded as enhancement layers.
 By doing so, it is possible to select sub-contents at the TV set side based on the user’s demand.

-We believe that multilayer coding technology has a wide range of applicability, therefore developing use cases of multilayer coding would be beneficial not only for broadcasting applications but also streaming applications.
+The contributors commented that multilayer coding technology has a wide range of applicability, and therefore developing use cases of multilayer coding would be beneficial not only for broadcasting applications but also streaming applications.

 One possible application that is mentioned in the presentation for 3-layer representation would be transmission of HD/4K in a broadcast system, and 8K enhancement layer over broadband.